vscode-debug-specs/vscode-debug-specs.github.io/golang/README.md

 			"args": [
 				"-test.run",
 				// test function name
-				// can use reguler expression
+				// * can use reguler expression
-				// NOT include "Test"
+				// * NOT include "Test"
-				"BubbleSort"
+				// * the first charactor MUST be small "bubbleSort"
 			]
 		}
 }